Private Quantiles Estimation in the Presence of Atoms: Sampling from the inverse sensitivity mechanism

 and for $0\leq i,i' \leq m$ and $1\leq j \leq m+1$,

 with $\hat{\delta}(i, i', j) = i' - i - (\lceil n p_{j} \rceil - \lceil n p_{j-1} \rceil)$.

 Since $O'$ has a finite cardinality bounded by $(n+1)^m$, it is possible to compute the probability of all the elements in that space and to sample this way.
-However, the fact that this complexity is exponential in $m$ makes it unusable in practice.
-Gillenwater, Joseph and Kulesza~\cite{gillenwater2021differentially} present an algorithm that allows to sample from any distribution that factorizes in an analog form of \eqref{probfact} that has a complexity (both in time and space) of $O(n^2 m + m^2 n)$.
+However, the fact that this complexity is exponential in $m$ makes it unusable in practice. \cite{gillenwater2021differentially} present an algorithm that allows to sample from any distribution that factorizes in an analog form of \eqref{probfact} that has a complexity (both in time and space) of $O(n^2 m + m^2 n)$.
 Furthermore, if the function $\phi(i, i', j)$ can be rewritten as $\phi'(i'-i, j)$ (which is the case in our problem), the complexity becomes $O(mn\log n + m^2n)$.
-Overall, in order to sample efficiently from the inverse sensitivity mechanism, one can use Algorithm 1 proposed by Gillenwater, Joseph and Kulesza~\cite{gillenwater2021differentially} by taking great care of using a sensitivity of $1$ (instead of $2$) and by replacing the function $\phi$ by the one used in this article.
+Overall, in order to sample efficiently from the inverse sensitivity mechanism, one can use Algorithm 1 proposed by \cite{gillenwater2021differentially} by taking great care of using a sensitivity of $1$ (instead of $2$) and by replacing the function $\phi$ by the one used in this article.